gizmolab10/help.webseriously/help/actions/organize.md

 ![[edit-tools.png]]

-Seriously also helps you move and add ideas using the editing tools.
-They are available in a circular palette (in the image above).
-To use it, select an item and tap on the back quote key (\`) to the left of the numeral 1 key.
+Eventually you want to move ideas around and add new ones.
+The organing tools are available in a circular palette (as above).
+It appears on a selected item when you tap the back-quote key (\`) to the left of the numeral 1 key.

 - 'x' button in the center: dismiss the palette.
 - Trash can button: **delete** the item.